instantOS/instantos.github.io/faq.md

 instantARCH is netinstall only at the moment.
 An option to install without internet access will be added in the future.

+## Why is this not a Manjaro flavour

+instantOS used to be based on Manjaro in the beginning, but switched to being based on pure Arch for a few reasons.

+- Manjaro uses Calamares which is not a good fit for instantOS, see the reasons above
+- forking a fork comes with a bunch of problems
+  The Manjaro version had a bunch of issues like being laggy or not working on some systems, bad internet connectivity, installation issues etc. With how messy Manjaro development tools are it was hard to tell where the issues came from and at some point it was just becoming easier to switch to Arch which is what most people wanted anyway.
+- Arch is available for more architectures than manjaro.
+Manjaro 32 bit is unmaintained and the other versions are a mess. instantOS being a lightweight distro has a target audience on ARM and 32 bit, both of which can be served better on Arch.
+You can read more about the experience with Manjaro tools [here](https://instantos.io/todo)
+- It does things different than Manjaro which lead to development basically fighting its bloaty base.
+- Most users want it to be based of Arch after beta 1
+- Arch can be trusted to be always there and maintained, Manjaro can't as the recent drama, forums being set to read only and so on shows